xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## NCS-57C3-MOD
-The NCS-57C3-MOD is the next-generation 300mm modular router supporting the Converged SDN Transport design.
+The NCS-57C3-MOD is the next-generation 300mm modular router supporting the Agile Metro design.
 The NCS-57C3-MOD is a 3.2Tbps platform with the following fixed interfaces:  8xQSFP28 100G, 48 SFP28 1/10/25G.
 The 57C3 also
 includes two 800G MPA slots, and one 400G MPA slot for port expansion.
 These expansion modules support additional 1/10/25G, 100G, and 400G interfaces.
 The